wp-plugins/zedity/readme.txt

 **Here is why you'll love Zedity:**

 * **Easy to Use**: with Zedity, creating your posts and pages becomes as easy as sketching on a piece of paper.
-With no coding or technical skills required, you can finally focus on what you want to do and not on how to do it anymore!
+With no coding or technical skills required, you can finally focus on what you want to do and not struggling on how to do it!

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally enabled to implement any creative design you have in mind!

-* **Time and Money Saving**: cut the time spent to create your posts and pages.
-What took hours will take you minutes with Zedity and, since you can do it without hiring developers, you can save money too!
+* **Time and Money Saving**: what usually took hours takes minutes with Zedity!
+Furthermore, since you can do it without hiring developers, you can save money too.

 >**Happy Birthday Zedity**!
 We're glad to celebrate the first year, since Zedity was launched, together with you guys!
 Grab the opportunity to upgrade to the Premium version with a special discount to get a **15% immediate discount**!
 Enter **ANNIVERSARY** [here](http://zedity.com/plugin/wp)